nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ Scan the machine with nmap.
 What is the other port running a web server on? ]

-Let's run a basic `nmap` scan (top 1000 ports) with the following command:
+Let's run a basic `nmap` scan (top 1000 ports) to enumerate the services running on the target:

 ```
 nmap -sC -sV -vv 10.10.213.55